 He is also a member of CNCC, APEI, SFEV and Club des Juristes.

-In addition to commercial work Richard has been appointed more than twenty times as both a valuation and accounting expert witness/determiner and has testified in arbitrations and court.
+In addition to his previous commercial valuation work Richard has been appointed more than twenty times as both a valuation and accounting expert witness/determiner and has testified in arbitrations and court.
 He has been recognised in Who’s Who Legal for Asset Recovery, Quantum of Damages, Forensic Accounting, Arbitration Expert Witness and Investigations, in which he is described as “an eminent practitioner in the region and stands out as for his ‘excellent valuation work’”, “a well-known figure in the Singaporean market, and is recognised as a top-tier accounting expert in the region”, “a rising star in the world of expert witnesses” and “an outstanding expert witness”.

 Richard has led, managed or consulted on a diverse array of issues including valuation, M&A issues, financial instruments and markets, loss of profits, shareholder and contractual disputes, accounting treatment and irregularities, financial implications of contractual terms, patent infringement and royalty rates, market manipulation, alleged misappropriation, asset tracing and fraud investigations.